Skip to main content

 I write as a migrant subject on questions of human mobility, forced or otherwise.

-I joined Queen Mary University of London in 2000.
+I joined Queen Mary University of London in 2000, after some years of teaching in other universities.
 Since then, I have engaged in undergraduate and postgraduate teaching in Modern Languages and Cultures, Film and Comparative Literature.
-I have also successfully supervised and co-supervised over ten doctoral dissertations.
+I have also successfully supervised and co-supervised over a dozen doctoral dissertations.

-Between 2012 and 2019, I took a secondment from Queen Mary University of London to work as Founding Director of the United Nations University Institute on Globalization, Culture and Mobility in Barcelona, Spain.
-Projects undertaken here focused on migration and media, statelessness and transnational connections, international women migrants, cities and migration, and migration-related crises with the aim of directing research findings to inform policymaking on international migration.
+In 2012, I took a secondment from Queen Mary, University of London to work as Founding Director of the United Nations University Institute on Globalization, Culture and Mobility in Barcelona, Spain.
+There, I led work that focused on migration and media, statelessness and transnational connections, international women migrants, cities and migration, and migration-related crises.
+Our aim was to direct research findings to inform policymaking on international migration.
 Between 2014 and 2018, I represented the United Nations University (UNU) at the Global Migration Group (GMG), a forum of twenty-two agencies of the United Nations working on migration.
-In 2017, I acted as Working Chair of the GMG and represented UNU at the United Nations General Assembly in New York.
+In 2017, I acted as Working Chair of the GMG and represented UNU at the United Nations General Assembly in New York as the United Nations system worked towards the Global Compact for Safe, Orderly and Regular Migration adopted by 163 Member States in 2018.
+In 2019, I took on the role of Special Adviser on Migration at UNU, based at the United Nations campus in Bonn, Germany.

-From 2019 to 2022, I was the Head of the School of Languages, Linguistics and Film.
+From Autumn 2019 to Summer 2022, I was Head of the School of Languages Linguistics, and Film.
+I am currently the Director for Graduate Studies.

 Research